prairie-guy/ai_utilities/README.md

 ### image_download.py
 Downloads up to a `n_images` (typically limited to 100-300) from a specified search engine, including `bing`, `baidu` and `flickr`.
 The `search_text` can be different from its `label`.
 Images are checked to be valid images and duplicates are eliminated.
 Images are saved to the directory `dataset` by defalult.
+(Based upon the excellent work of: https://github.com/hellock/icrawler)

 ```
 usage: image_download(search_text:Path, n_images, label:str=None, engine:str='bing', image_dir='dataset', apikey=None)